ionic-team/capacitor-plugins/push-notifications/README.md

 On iOS you must enable the Push Notifications capability.
 See [Setting Capabilities](https://capacitorjs.com/docs/v3/ios/configuration#setting-capabilities) for instructions on how to enable the capability.

-After enabling the Push Notifications capability, add the following to your application `AppDelegate.swift`
+After enabling the Push Notifications capability, add the following to your app's `AppDelegate.swift`:

 ```swift
 func application(_ application: UIApplication, didRegisterForRemoteNotificationsWithDeviceToken deviceToken: Data) {